acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 I also changed to not enter falling state during that time either which previously entered automatically when ground contact was lost.

-However, I recently added an optional feature (currently enabled) of not losing the first jump on falling from platforms which feels better for endless runners.
-With this feature enabled there is no value of using coyote time.
+However, I recently added an optional feature (currently enabled) of not losing any jump when falling from platforms which feels better for endless runners but makes coyote time useless at the same time.

 ### Catch Missed Jumps